No Bake Mango Cheesecake Recipe

 Why is my cheesecake not set?

-There are couple of different things that could be causing the no bake cheesecake to be soft and not set.
+There are a couple of different things that could be causing the no-bake cheesecake to be soft and not set.
 It might need more chilling time.
-I find that it definitely needs at least 4 hours to set.
+I find that it needs at least 4 hours to set.
 If your dessert bowl is larger, then it might need more time.
 Second, the amount of agar-agar might not be sufficient.
 Try increasing the quantity a little more next time.
 Even if you have a slightly unset layer, the dessert would still taste great.
 So go ahead and enjoy it.

 mango cheesecake in dessert cups